 The best 2-in-1 is the better laptop

-Rarely will you see a 2-in-1 that holds its own in serious laptop comparisons, but testing one of the best 2-in-1 laptops of all time has changed our outlook.
-Sure, the Surface Pro 7 has downsides, such as bulky bezels and a tinier screen.
-However, its benefits of versatility, a comfortable keyboard, portability, ease of use, and longer battery life outweigh its disadvantages, making it a better laptop than the MacBook Pro.
+Users often have strong preferences for laptops over 2-in-1s because laptops are the tried and true portable work option over tablets.
+We have to say this 2-in-1 shocked us when we found that it worked better than similarly classed laptops on the market.
+Admittedly, the Surface Pro 7 has downsides, such as bulky bezels and a smaller screen.
+But its numerous benefits, such as a comfortable keyboard, portability, ease of use, and longer battery life, outweigh its disadvantages, making it a better laptop than the MacBook Pro.
 Its lightweight tablet setting is the icing on the cake.